 As roofing becomes ever more complex, new tools may need to be created to deal with them effectively.
 Roofing Matters is a guideline for sustainable roofing that has been created by the Center for Environmental Innovation in Roofing.
 Much like LEED and Green Globes, which serve the needs of an entire building, Roofing Matters ensures that all environmental roofing systems in the same building are working together and maintaining a certain level of quality and effectiveness.
 The program actively awards those who achieve high standards of roofing practices that are environmentally responsible.

 Roofing Matters deals with five different areas that factor into efficient roofing design for roofing systems of the low slope variety.
 These areas are the management of materials, the management of energy, the management of water, the management of a building’s life cycle and advancement and innovation in roofing.
 All of these areas of functionality are broken down further into subsections.
 Each of those subsection is guided by a set of criteria that ensures quality and efficiency at every step of the design and implementation process.
-Roofing Matters began as a pilot program that served to test the waters.
-A more complete version was released in 2011, and it included changes adapted from practical learning experiences.

 The roofing industry plays a very important role in advancing the energy security of the nation.
 Rooftops in the commercial space alone cover billions of square feet.
 If that space were to be used in the most efficient way possible, the benefits to energy production and energy savings could be phenomenal.